TimN1987/PortfolioWebsite/README.md

 ## 🎯 Aims:

 - Gain familiarity with using Blazor:
-  - Use @code blocks to use C# on the page.
+  - Use @code blocks to integrate C# with Blazor components.
-  - Use Blazor components, e.g. EditForm and NavLink.
+  - Explore Blazor components, e.g. EditForm and NavLink.
 - Further practice with HTML and CSS:
   - Work on creating responsive designs.
   - Develop confidence with animations using CSS.
 - Create a simple website to display my learning.

 ## 🪜 Next steps:

+- Add a "fun" section to make more use of C# for interactive features.
+- Add further Project pages to include more detail and filtering by framework or language.